fonfalleh/playin/Plan.md

 TODO reorganize files so that everything is not under docker, and so things are more "separation of concerns"-y

-WIP TODO: Make CORS fixes (web.xml) work in docker.
+DONE Make CORS fixes (web.xml) work in docker.
 Create own dockerfile?
 It's getting silly with all volumes...

 see `solr/etc/webdefault.xml`?
 (Before extraction?
 Find out...)